requarks/wiki-docs/install/docker.md

 Wiki.js is published as a Docker image on Docker Hub as `requarks/wiki`

-> It's highly recommended to you do not use the `latest` tag but instead the major version you need, e.g. `requarks/wiki:2`
+> It's highly recommended that you don't use the `latest` tag but instead the major version you need, e.g. `requarks/wiki:2`
 >
 > It's also possible to point to a specific minor version (e.g. `requarks/wiki:2.0`), although you will not automatically get the latest features when pulling the latest image.
 {.is-info}